American Express is well known for having some of the best travel rewards cards available.

 If premium perks are your thing, you can’t go wrong with the

-While the earn rate is only 1.25 points for every dollar spent, you’ll get some of the best perks on the Canadian market:
+While the earn rate is only 1 point for every dollar spent (with bonuses for restaurant and travel purchases), you’ll get some of the best perks on the Canadian market:

 - $200 annual travel credit,